keboola/developers-docs/extend/common-interface/oauth.md

 [OAuth Broker API](https://oauthapi3.docs.apiary.io) integration provides a safe way to retrieve stored authorizations.

-When you are building an component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users' credentials/access tokens in OAuth Broker API.
+When you are building a component that communicates with a 3rd party API and that API authorizes using OAuth, Keboola Connection (KBC) stores the users' credentials/access tokens in the OAuth Broker API.
 They are revealed and decrypted only for a target component and project.
 End-users can be assured that their authorized access will not leak.

 *Note: This feature must be enabled by our [support](mailto:support@keboola.com).*

 ## Initialize
-Create a configuration for the given component and project in OAuth Broker API.
+Create a configuration for the given component and project in the OAuth Broker API.
-The `OAUTH_API_ID` is the id provided when storing authorization via OAuth Broker API.
+The `OAUTH_API_ID` is the id provided when storing authorization via the OAuth Broker API.
 Set `"version": 3` to use the latest OAuth Broker API.
 The old OAuth V2 API is deprecated but still usable.

 {% highlight json %}